The Tunnel of Love: Plot

 That night, Isolde tells Augie about the bank imbalance and, panicked, Augie hastily admits that he borrowed money from Dick several times and paid it back in full once he was employed.
 Certain that Augie is covering for Dick, the next day Isolde tells Alice, who promises to repay the money.
 Some weeks later, Miss MacCracken from Rock-a-Bye telephones to schedule a visit.
 Unnerved, Augie wonders if he should confess everything to Isolde.
 Miss MacCracken arrives and informs Isolde and Augie that a baby has just been born and they have been moved to the top of the agency's list.

 Thrilled, Augie and Isolde welcome the infant baby boy to their home days later, and soon everyone notices the baby's similarity to Augie.
 Weeks afterward, as the physical similarity grows, Isolde becomes suspicious.
 When Isolde has Augie's baby picture blown up and Alice mistakes it for the baby, Isolde furiously accuses Augie of infidelity and declares she is leaving him.

 As Isolde is packing, Miss MacCracken returns to make an inspection of the couples' first month with the baby.
 Realizing that the couple is breaking up, she declares she must make a report to the agency, but Augie pleads for a week and Miss MacCracken agrees.
 Desperate to stop Isolde from leaving, Augie then confesses the incident with Estelle.
-Just then, however, Estelle arrives to congratulate the Pooles, repay Augie the loan and share a photo of the baby she had which is a girl.
-This confirms Augie and Estelle did not sleep together.
-The baby is Estelle's by her husband whom she is joining in Australia.
+Just then, however, Estelle arrives to congratulate the Pooles, repay Augie the loan and share a photo of the baby, a girl, which she had with her husband.
+This confirms to Isolde's satisfaction that Augie and Estelle did not conceive together.
+The similarity of the baby to Augie is coincidental, Isolde believes, and what really happened to Augie and Estelle that night, and why the baby looks like Augie, is left unexamined.